 *Please note: Living off campus will result in a 20% reduction in institutional aid.

 Federal Direct Loans will be available each year provided the student:

 Files a new FAFSA (www.StudentAid.gov) each aid year

 Maintains a minimum GPA of 2.0

 Signs a new Master Promissory Note (MPN) each aid year

 Franklin students must be enrolled full-time in order to maintain their visa status within Switzerland.

 Aid will be automatically renewed for students who meet the renewal criteria and have submitted their annual FAFSA as applicable.

 Students who have not met the CGPA renewal criteria will be required to meet with the Financial Aid Director, Ms. Sigrun Olafsdottir.
 The student will receive an email notification once final grades have posted after each semester (please note, we do NOT copy parents on this notification due to FERPA requirements).
 In-person interviews will be offered and conducted in April and/or November of each year, when our Director of Financial Aid is on campus.
 These interviews are intended to assist the student in identifying and applying app available resources to help them reach the CGPA requirements.
-The aid initially placed on Warning status, which means the CGPA is being monitored and the aid is still in place.
-If the student does not attend the mandatory aid meeting each semester AND/OR continues to be below the CGPA requirement without any measurable improvements, the aid will be placed on a Probationary status and will be canceled.
+The aid is initially placed on a Warning status, which means the CGPA is being monitored and the aid is still in place.
+If the student does not attend the mandatory aid meeting each semester and/or AND/OR continues to be below the CGPA requirement without any measurable improvements, the aid will be placed on a Probationary status and will be canceled.
 The parent(s) will NOT be notified of the aid cancellation by the Office of Financial Aid due to FERPA regulations.